tkellehe/tio-lang/README.md

 ---
 ### `Session.load(?force)`

  > Loads the languages from the TIO servers and populates the `tio.utils` data.
-The callbacks `onload` can be used to be indicated
+The callback `onload` can be used to be indicated
  > when the data is brought.
 If `force` is set to true, it will ensure another fetch is called to the TIO servers.

 ---